TIBHannover/orkg-similarity/README.md

 * `SIMCOMP_ELASTIC_INDEX` used to specify the index name for ElasticSearch (default: `test`)
 * `SIMCOMP_FLASK_HOST` used to specify the host for the flask application (default: `0.0.0.0`)
 * `SIMCOMP_FLASK_PORT` used to specify the port for the flask application (default: `5000`)
-* `SIMCOMP_FLASK_DEBUG` used to specify to run the flask application in debug mode (if the variable is set to any value then the application will run in debug)
+* `FLASK_DEBUG` used to specify to run the flask application in debug mode (if the variable is set to any value then the application will run in debug)